 - Bring your samples to the Histology core in 70% ethanol in a SEALED container (The core no longer accepts samples in inappropriate containers).
 If you don’t have the right container, please ask us, and we will try to help you find one.

-- Please allow 2 weeks (although it can take longer) for your order to be processed.
-If you need it sooner, please let us know – there will be an additional RUSH charge applied for the expedited service.
+- Please allow at least 10 business days (although it can take longer depending on the queue) for your order to be processed.
+If you need it sooner, please let us know – there will be an additional RUSH charge applied for the expedited service